Create A/B experiments for Demand Gen campaigns

 Instructions

-4. Click the plus button at the top of the “All Experiments table”.
+2. Select the plus button at the top of the “All Experiments table” and then select Demand Gen experiment.

 • In “Traffic split”, input the percentage by which you want to split your experiment.
 We recommend using 50% to provide the best comparison between the original and experiment campaigns.